 Section 1.
 District Service Policy: Domestic Use.
 It is the current policy of District to act as a wholesaler of water and not as a retailer, i.e., to transmit such water and not to distribute the same.
 It shall be consistent with this policy to provide agricultural water service to users who connect at their own expense to District's transmission facilities from time to time.
-Except for sales to "Exchangees" pursuant to the Amendment to Judgment in the Tehachapi Basin case1, the District will provide M&I water service only to: (a) entities or persons constituting recognized public purveyors, including public agencies, public utilities under the jurisdiction of the Public Utilities Commission, and mutual water companies; (b) entities or persons for industrial and other non-domestic uses; and (c) for agricultural direct use but for ultimate M&I use under an approved exchange agreement.
+Except for sales to "Exchangees" pursuant to the Amendment to Judgment in the Tehachapi Basin case, the District will provide M&I water service only to: (a) entities or persons constituting recognized public purveyors, including public agencies, public utilities under the jurisdiction of the Public Utilities Commission, and mutual water companies; (b) entities or persons for industrial and other non-domestic uses; and (c) for agricultural direct use but for ultimate M&I use under an approved exchange agreement.
 Included in (a) above shall be improvement districts, whether of this District or other public entities, established to furnish water service to the public.
-Transmission facilities additional to those now provided for may be provided by District from time to time in the discretion of the Board to determine whether and to what extent any particular proposed facility is a transmission facility.
+Transmission facilities additional to those now provided for may be provided by District from time to time in the discretion of the Board, and it shall be in the discretion of the Board to determine whether and to what extent any particular proposed facility is a transmission facility.